 RTMP (Real-Time Media Flow Protocol)

 RTMFP is Adobe’s proprietary streaming protocol.
-It was created as a part of the Flash platform, and it has some significant differences compared to RTMP.
+It was created as a part of the Flash platform and has some significant differences compared to RTMP.

 It uses UDP for connectionless transmissions instead of TCP and supports multicast streams on top of unicast connections.
 It means that you can send multiple streams across one network connection, reducing bandwidth usage and latency.